EDS272 Development Challenges in Rural India

 Teaching exam periods:

-This course starts in January block.
-This course has teaching/evaluation in January block.
+This course starts in the January block.
+This course has teaching/evaluation in the January block.

-The course approach is to develop theoretical understanding through experience-based learning and reflection on practical issues.
-Through orientations, excursions and discussions, students receive a basic understanding of sociocultural and material conditions, as well as various development challenges, in rural areas around Udaipur.
-They then explore a chosen topic further, by doing a small study in a field location.
+The course approach is to develop theoretical understanding through remote experience-based learning and reflection on practical issues.
+Through orientations, online access to experts and people in the field, and discussions, students gain a basic understanding of sociocultural and material conditions, as well as knowledge on varying environment and development challenges and opportunities in rural areas around Udaipur.
+The students will then explore a chosen topic through a small study based on detailed case studies linked to field location.

-Students are encouraged to reflect continually on how the course contents relate to contents of other courses in B-IEDS, and to other relevant background the students might have.
-The combination of theory and practice is designed to provide a deeper understanding of development processes, as well as concepts and theories addressing them.
-Students are able to exercise an interdisciplinary approach in exploring concrete topics and issues, thereby deepening their understanding of theoretical and thematic interconnections and complexities.
+Students are encouraged to reflect continually on how the course contents relate to subjects of other courses in their study program and to other relevant backgrounds the students might have.
+The combination of theory and practice is designed to provide a deeper understanding of development and landscape modification processes, as well as concepts and theories addressing them.
+Students are encouraged to exercise an interdisciplinary approach in exploring concrete topics and issues, thereby deepening their understanding of theoretical and thematic interconnections and complexities.
 They are also given the chance to explore basic field research methods.

 Additional readings and materials will be provided during the course.

-Basic theoretical background in coursework related to development studies is strongly recommended.
-Normally, third-year students in B-IEDS take the course, but second-year students and others with relevant backgrounds may also be admitted.
+Basic theoretical background in coursework related to environment and development studies or global sustainability is strongly recommended.
+Normally, third-year students in B-IEDS and M-GLA students take the course, but second-year B-IEDS students and others with relevant backgrounds may also be admitted.

-Course examination consists of a group paper based on fieldwork, an oral presentation of the paper contents, and evaluation of individual performance throughout the course.
-Grading pass/fail.
+Course examination consists of a group paper based on remote fieldwork, an oral presentation of the paper contents, and an evaluation of individual performance throughout the course.
+Grading: pass/fail.

-About 300 hours, comprising classes and excursions as well as independent work.
-The latter includes reading, fieldwork, and preparation of paper and presentation
+About 275 hours, comprising classes and interactions with the field, as well as independent work in groups.
+The latter includes reading, remote fieldwork preparation, and preparation of a paper and presentation.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)